MOUAFORandoll/EMIY_mobile/assets/fonts/Open_Sans/README.txt

 Please read the full license text (LICENSE.txt) to understand the permissions, restrictions and requirements for usage, redistribution, and modification.

-You can use them freely in your products & projects - print or digital, commercial or otherwise.
+You can use them freely in your produits & projects - print or digital, commercial or otherwise.

 This isn't legal advice, please consider consulting a lawyer and see the full